 Welcome to Troop 889 of the Tall Timbers District, Sam Houston Area Council, Boy Scouts of America.
-We are chartered by Christ Church United Methodist and in 2008 we celebrated our 10th year.
+We are proud to be chartered by Christ Church United Methodist and in 2013 we celebrated our 15th year.

 A TROOP'S BEST patrols exhibit enthusiasm, teamwork, and camaraderie—that special spark known as patrol spirit.

 How does your patrol measure up?
 Here are some tips for building patrol spirit and a way to reward success: